DataDog/integrations-core/win32_event_log/README.md

 Get-WmiObject -Class Win32_NTLogEvent
 ```

-For instance, to see the latest event logged in the `Security` LogFile, use:
+For example, to see the latest event logged in the `Security` log file, use:

 ```text
 Get-WmiObject -Class Win32_NTLogEvent -Filter "LogFile='Security'" | select -First 1